 Short Answer

-Both the model and the market overwhelmingly agree that Bitcoin will fall below $70,000.00 in June, with only minor residual uncertainty.
+Both the model and the market overwhelmingly agree that BTC's price will get below $70,000.00 in June, with only minor residual uncertainty.

 1. Executive Verdict